ecmwf-lab/climetlab-s2s-ai-challenge/README.md

 *For observations datasets (reference output)*, the pattern is https://storage.ecmwf.europeanweather.cloud/s2s-ai-challenge/data/{datasetname}/{parameter}-YYYYMMDD.nc

-*For benchmark datasets*, the pattern will be similar to https://storage.ecmwf.europeanweather.cloud/s2s-ai-challenge/data/training-output-benchmark/{parameter}-weeks-{weeks}.nc (NOT AVAILABLE YET)
+*For benchmark datasets*, the pattern will be similar to https://storage.ecmwf.europeanweather.cloud/s2s-ai-challenge/data/training-output-benchmark/{parameter}.nc

 - {datasetname} : In the URLs the dataset name must follow the ML naming (`training-input` or `training-output-reference` or `training-output-benchmark`).